SAP: 21st century

-On 29 January 2019, SAP announced plans to cut approximately 4,000 positions at the company in a strategic plan to shift to more modern cloud-based technologies such as blockchain, quantum computing, machine learning, Internet of Things, and artificial intelligence.
+On 29 January 2019, SAP announced plans to cut approximately 4,000 positions at the company in a strategic plan to shift to more modern technologies.
+This was followed by larger cuts of 3000 jobs in 2023 and 8000 in 2024.

 On 13 April 2021, SAP announced the formation of the joint venture SAP Fioneer, a dedicated Financial Services Industry (FSI) Unit between SAP and investment company Dediq GmbH.
 Dediq GmbH invested over €500 million in the newly formed unit and received an 80 percent share in return.
 SAP brought its products, organizational units and the sales network into the business and holds 20 percent of the shares.

-In June 2025, it was reported that the company had reached €320bn in value and that 4 out of 5 of SAP's client operations were now managed through its cloud business at hyperscale level.
-In September 2025, the European Commission opened an investigation into SAP for anti-competitive practices.

 Acquisitions

 Since 1991, SAP has acquired more than 70 companies.
+The SAP Group comprised 226 companies as of 31 December 2024.
+SAP prioritizes organic investments in technologies for long-term product portfolio growth and relevance, while also making targeted acquisitions to complement existing solutions and enhance penetration into key strategic markets.

+SAP supports external company formations and organic growth by investing in risk funds managed by Sapphire Ventures; these funds manage over $10 billion (€9 billion) in assets and have committed over $1 billion to invest in startups developing cutting-edge, AI-powered enterprise technologies to foster their global growth.